Content on this page was generated by AI and has not been manually reviewed.

 • Quality of service QoS and path selection: For VPN-heavy environments, the edge router can prioritize VPN traffic, manage MTU issues from encapsulation, and ensure reliable performance.

 Bottom line: the edge router is your VPN’s first line of defense and its control point.
 If you don’t configure it properly, you’ll either get flaky VPN performance or exposure on the boundary.
-China vpn laws
+Does microsoft have vpn and what you should know about Windows built-in VPN, Azure VPN Gateway, and third-party options 2026

 Edge router features you’ll likely care about for VPNs